Prints and paintings to change the decoration of the living room

 31.99 euros, and now it costs 28.79 euros.

-Hambient Decorative Frames for Picture Frames – 6 Prints of 21 x 30 cm (Gallery)
+Hambient Decorative Frames for Framing Pictures – 6 Prints of 21 x 30 cm (Gallery)

 If instead of abstract prints you are more of landscapes, in Amazon you have this set of six models that costs 24.50 euros.